BitByte-TPC/BitBot/README.md

 - Can remove/add roles from member
 - Can fetch xkcd memes
 - Can give info about codechef user by supplying username
+- Can fetch solution code by supplying solution code.

 ---